Sighery/dotfiles/README.md

 have I cloned here.

-As for how it's used, `Xresources` let's you include variables from another file, so I simply use dotdrop to get this file from the submodule, and then set its destination to a symlinked hidden folder on HOME that the original (also symlinked) `.Xresources` file will include from.
+As for how it's used, `Xresources` let's you include variables from another file, so I simply use Dotdrop to get this file from the submodule, and then set its destination to a symlinked hidden folder on HOME that the original (also symlinked) `.Xresources` file will include from.